Buy tickets

 Display caption

-W. Bromley Portrait of George Parr Oil on canvas 69.5 x 54 cm c.1850 George Parr who was born at Radcliffe-on-Trent, in Nottinghamshire, May 22, 1826, made his first-class debut in 1844.
-Within a few seasons he developed into the one of the finest batsman in England.
-He joined Clarke's All-England XI soon after its formation in 1846.
-His scoring feats soon earned him the title of `Lion of the North'.
-Upon the death of Clarke in 1856, Parr took control of the XI and soon excelled himself as captain, being popular both with his team and the spectators.
+Portrait of George Parr (1826-1891), circa 1850 William Bromley (fl.
+1835-1888) Oil on canvas All-England XI and Nottinghamshire captain George Parr is shown standing at the wicket ready to receive the ball wearing bow tie, top hat and formal shoes.
+Parr joined William Clarke's All-England XI soon after its formation in 1846.
+Upon the death of Clarke in 1856, Parr took control of the XI and soon excelled himself as captain.
 In 1859 he, with the assistance of John Wisden, led the first touring team abroad.
-The team, which comprised of six of the All-England XI and six of the United England XI (known as Parr’s XI), was victorious in every match.
-Four years later, in 1863, George Parr captained the second touring team from England to venture to Australia also returning unbeaten.
-He died in 1891, at the age of sixty-five.
-William Bromley III, a London historical and genre painter, exhibited at the Society of British Artists, the British Institution and the Royal Academy between the years of 1844 and 1870.
+The team, which comprised of six of the All-England XI and six of the United England XI, was victorious in every match.
+Four years later, Parr captained the second touring team from England to venture to Australia, also returning unbeaten.
+William Bromley, a London historical and genre painter, son of an artist and grandson of a prominent engraver, exhibited at the Society of British Artists, the British Institution and the Royal Academy between the years of 1844 and 1870.
+MCC Collections: Purchased, 1895 TN.2009.2379

 Association: